 Figure 8 shows the time trends for selected countries.
-These indicative estimates show substantial increases in the health and productivity impacts the current situation and later this century.
-This needs to be considered further in global and national climate change policy development.
+These indicative estimates show substantial differences in the health and productivity impacts between estimates for a global temperature change at 1.5 °C and at 2 °C. This needs to be considered further in global and national climate change policy development.